spetlr-org/spetlr-lakehouse-template-v2/README.md

 | -------- | --------------- | ----------------- | -------------- | --------------- |
 | 1        | 5083            | 1109              | 7100           | 90023           |

+## Governance

+After processing data in above layers, we assign certain privilages for catalog, schema and tables to specific groups.
+In this project, the governance step is only done for objects created by SPETLR-workflow and notebook-workflow, but it is also possible to do it for objects created by DLT-pipeline.

 # Databricks Workflow

 This demo project showcases an example of a workflow within the Databricks environment.
 The project demonstrates the implementation of a three-layer medallion architecture, with each layer being represented by a job task.